aminembarki/CharFunk/readme.md

 ###CharFunk.matchesAll(string,callback)
-Returns true if all characters in the provided string result in a true return from the callback
+Returns true if all characters in the provided string result in a true return from the callback, similar to String.match().

 `@param {String} string` - a string of any length